pedrogh/Test-Automation-Exercise/README.md

 ```
 npm run tests
 ```
-This command will run the tests using the version of chrome installed on your machine.
+This command will run the tests, in `headed` mode, using the version of chrome installed on your machine.

 ### Run the tests with `npm` and headless `chrome`
 ```
 npm run tests_chrome_headless
 ```
-This command will run the tests from your machine using `chrome`
+This command will run the tests from your machine using `chrome` in `headless` mode.

 ### Other options
 To see what other options are there to run the tests type